engineering-collaboration/book/docs/book/anatomy-of-a-code-change/documentation.md

 ## Who is our reader?

 As with everything in this book we improve our documentation iteratively.
-Procida warns against focusing too much on the Diaxis structure of existing documentation, and suggests to continously apply Diátaxis standards:
+Procida himself warns against focusing too much on the Diaxis structure of existing documentation, and suggests to continuously consider our reader's needs.

-- What user need is represented by this?
-- How well does it serve that need?
-- What can be added, moved, removed or changed to serve that need better?
-- Do its language and logic meet the requirements of this mode of documentation?

-While putting words to document consider how these words will eventually be received.

-- Culture (language, level of sophistication, humor)
-- Discipline (terms)
-- What are they trying to achieve?
-- What situation do they encounter the docs? stressful environment, error fixes

-Video docs are not much help if no audio available.
-Video docs are not helpful if too long without semantic segments

-For some to me inexplicable reason PM's love Confluence.
-Offer alternatives and accept your PM's final word.
-Then make machines do the writing.
-As with any code I am a big fan of embeding your documentation into a git repository and track the changes that way.

-Keep in mind this is documentation that YOU as the engineer want to share with the PM.
-It is not your job.
-Typically these are things regarding research of existing technology, reports on prototypes, decision making processes on the final product implementation.

-This is the stuff you reference when a couple months down the line a product owner changes their mind.
+### Language

+Our reader's background drives the language used.
+Technical expertise determines the use of certain words and acronyms.
+Documentation for engineers may use the term *HTTP* without ever writing out the full term or explaining its capabilities.
+Demographics and culture influence firstly in which language the documentation is written and in what tone.

+While we offer English documentation in Japan, we reference interpersonal communcation more formally than in other regions.
+Humor is also very subjective and region-influenced.
+Documentation within the same region might differ between organizational culture.
+Both of the writing entity and the reading entity.

+### Usecase

+Who are we writing the documentation for determines the form of documentation.
+Our reader's intention and situation decides what type of documentation we publish.
+A reader evaluating our product for potential future use differs greatly from an engineer debugging our tool.

+Documentation can add to stressful or frustrating situations if our tool behaves unexpectedly and the engineer encounters a tutorial with 95% useless information.
+A technical reference with detailed insights referencing error codes and failures supports our reader more.

 "I am not too interested in the internals, I just want to spin it up and try it out."

-If over the last month five people asked you
+If over the last month five people asked you.
+How-to in README

 "Where do I find the implementation of that particular behaviour?"

 you might consider adding a FAQ to the docs.
+Reference

 Documentation of processes.

 semantic connections to error messages

+### Platform

+Documentation for internal engineers might be in our version control system.
+Depending on our project management tools Platform of the documentation.
+Content, authentication needed?

+The best structured and worded documentation becomes worthless if it is not easily available to our target user.
+Like code, we build automation tools to distribute and deliver updates to our target platforms.
+Externally and internally.
+Development documentation primarily targeted towards engineers might be of interest to product owners and technical writers.
+These colleagues prefer other day-to-day platforms than our version control environment.
+Hence, we publish our docs to the tools.
+While design docs are written and edited on GitLab, a version is downstreamed to Confluence.

 ## Documentation media

+When selecting the appropriate media for our documentation we consider the following points:

+- Who is consuming the documentation?
+- What are we documenting?
+- How much effort is it to create the docs?
+- How much effort is it to maintain the docs?
+- How searchable is the format?

 ### Text

 ### Images